 CALLIE NESTLEROTH, Artistic Director

 Callie is a theatre maker, director, and script reader from the Washington DC, now based in London.
 With The Heroine Chronicles Callie has directed Social Media Suicide (Edinburgh Fringe Festival 2018), a tour of Oh Heroine How I Love You!
-(Camden Libraries), and is developing new project Dreaming Real.
-Her work as been seen in New York as part of Make Music New York, The Young Playwrights Festival (O'Neill Center), Fresh Ground Pepper's CHALLENGE program, Kraine Theater, and in multiple new writing workshops.
-She is a member of the 2018/2019 SDCF Observership Class and is the current SDCF Observer on Diana, A New Musical directed by Christopher Ashley at La Jolla Playhouse.
-An article she’s written about making site-specific work is available through Howlround Theatre Journal: https://howlround.com/making-theatre-non-traditional-venues.
+(London and NYC Libraries), and is developing new projects Dreaming Real and Why We Love Dead Women.
+Her work has been seen in London at Southwark Playhouse, Drayton Arms, Lion and Unicorn Theatre, Old Red Lion and site-specifically, and in New York as part of Make Music New York, The Young Playwrights Festival (O'Neill Center), Fresh Ground Pepper's CHALLENGE program, Kraine Theater.
+She is a member of the 2018/2019 SDCF Observership Class and assisted on Diana, A New Musical directed by Christopher Ashley at La Jolla Playhouse.
+Member of the 2019 Lincoln Center Director’s Lab.
 Training: MFA Royal Central School of Speech and Drama; Advanced Directing at the National Theater Institute.

 CLARE MCCALL, Associate Director